Chase offers purchase protection on all of its cards. Some eligible cards also come with return protection and extended warranty coverage.

 Chase credit cards are known for their abundance of desirable perks and benefits.
 While purchase protection might not get as much attention as other Chase’s benefits, it’s a valuable benefit that can save you hundreds or even thousands of dollars.
 Keep this in mind next time you’re planning a large purchase – your Chase card might be just the right choice for it.

-*All information about the Chase Sapphire Preferred Card and Chase Freedom has been collected independently by CreditCards.com and has not been reviewed by the issuer.
-These cards are no longer available through CreditCards.com.
+*All information about the Chase Freedom has been collected independently by CreditCards.com and has not been reviewed by the issuer.
+This card is no longer available through CreditCards.com.